ni554n/userscripts/video-speed-control-with-keyboard/README.md

 # Video Speed Control with Keyboard

-A userscript for controlling any HTML5 video playback speed using these following shortcut keys:
+Userscript for controlling any HTML5 video playback speed using these following shortcut keys:

 | Key | Speed |
 | :---: | :---: |